Stade Vélodrome

-The Stade Vélodrome (/fr/; Estadi Vélodrom), known for sponsorship reasons as the Orange Vélodrome (Naron Vélodrom) since June 2016, is a multi-purpose stadium in Marseille, France.
-It’s home to the Olympique de Marseille football club of Ligue 1 since it opened in 1937 and has been a venue in the 1938 and 1998 FIFA World Cups; the 1960, 1984 and 2016 editions of the UEFA European Championship and the 2007 and 2023 Rugby World Cup and football at the 2024 Summer Olympics.
+The Stade Vélodrome (/fr/; Estadi Vélodrome), known for sponsorship reasons as the CEPAC Vélodrome since July 2026, is a multi-purpose stadium in Marseille, France.
+It is home to the Olympique de Marseille football club of Ligue 1 since it opened in 1937 and has been a venue in the 1938 and 1998 FIFA World Cups; the 1960, 1984 and 2016 editions of the UEFA European Championship and the 2007 and 2023 Rugby World Cup and football at the 2024 Summer Olympics.
 It occasionally hosts RC Toulon rugby club of the Top 14.
-It’s the second largest stadium in France, behind Stade de France in Saint-Denis (Paris) with a capacity of 67,394 spectators.
+It is the second largest stadium in France, behind Stade de France in Saint-Denis (Paris) with a capacity of 67,394 spectators.
 The stadium is also used regularly by the France national rugby union team.

 The record attendance for a club game before the 2014 renovation at the Stade Vélodrome was 58,897 in a UEFA Cup semi-final against Newcastle United in 2004.
-Since expansion to 67,394, the record attendance at the ground now stands at 65,894 for the match against rivals Paris Saint-Germain that occurred on 26 February 2023.
+Since expansion to 67,394, the record attendance at the ground now stands at 66,312 for the match against Montpellier USC that occurred on 19 April 2025.

 The first-ever match to be played was between Marseille and Torino in 1937.

 The French rugby union team began an impressive run of victories at the stadium in the early 2000s.
 They defeated New Zealand 42–33 in November 2000, and in 2001 defeated Australia by one point.
 They beat South Africa in 2002, followed by a win over England in 2003.
 However, their run of luck was broken in 2004 when they lost 14–24 to Argentina.
 The venue was used by France for a game against New Zealand in November 2009.
 In 2018, the stadium hosted its first Six Nations match with France hosting Italy.

 France is not the only rugby team to have used the Vélodrome in recent years.
 On 18 April 2009, Toulon took their home fixture in the Top 14 against Toulouse to the Vélodrome, drawing 57,039 spectators to see a 14–6 Toulon win which played a key role in the Toulonnais successful fight against relegation in the 2008–09 season.
 Toulon has taken two home matches to the Vélodrome in each of the succeeding two seasons.
 The Vélodrome was also the venue for both semi-finals in the 2010–11 Top 14 season, and was used for the Toulon v Munster semi-final of the 2013–14 Heineken Cup.

-On the 28 May 2022, The Velodrome hosted the 2022 European Rugby Champions Cup Final between La Rochelle v Leinster in front of 59,682 spectators.
+On 28 May 2022, The Velodrome hosted the 2022 European Rugby Champions Cup Final between La Rochelle v Leinster in front of 59,682 spectators.
 On 29 June, The Velodrome will host the 2024 Top 14 Final due to the Stade de France being unavailable because of the 2024 Summer Olympics.

 The 20th stage of the 2017 Tour de France, an individual time trial through the streets of Marseille, started and finished in the stadium.